François Truffaut: Shoot the Piano Player

 Following the success of The 400 Blows, Truffaut featured disjunctive editing and seemingly random voiceovers in his next film, Shoot the Piano Player (1960), starring Charles Aznavour.
 Truffaut has said that in the middle of filming, he realized that he hated gangsters.
 But since gangsters were a main part of the story, he toned up the comical aspect of the characters and made the movie more to his liking.

-Even though Shoot the Piano Player was much appreciated by critics, it performed poorly at the box office.
-While the film focused on two of the French New Wave's favourite elements, American film noir and themselves, Truffaut never again experimented as heavily.
+While Shoot the Piano Player was much appreciated by critics, it performed poorly at the box office.
+Truffaut never again experimented as heavily.
+Referring to the film's digressions, Thomson calls it "the kind of film Laurence Sterne might have made".